BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

 *What difference does permanent redirect make?*

 In `start.php` change `307` to `308` and try it again.
 You won't notice any difference immediately.
 The difference has to do with caching.
 A `308` permanent redirect can be cached by your browser.
-If you bring up the network tab in *developer tools* and turn caching on you will find that a repeat visit to `start.php` will redirect to `target.html` without sending any information to the server.
+If you bring up the network tab in **developer tools** and *turn caching on* you will find that a repeat visit to `start.php` will redirect to `target.html` without sending any information to the server.

 *Why is there not a permanent redirect that changes the request to `GET`?*

-Practically, a `301` might do that but the specification is ambiguous.
+Practically, a `301` might do that but the specification is ambiguous and `301` is deprecated.
 Suppose that a redirect was cached and the method changed from `POST` to `GET`.
 Then the data to be sent by the `POST` would not be sent anywhere.
 That is not useful so they did not include it in the updated specification.

 ## Collect Data and Redirect